elizabrock/tonys_pizza/README.md

-# Tony's Pizza & Pie Catering Application
+# Tony's Pizza Catering Application

 This application keeps track of the catering orders for Tony's Pizza.